ekr/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 equation.
 For these curves, implementors do not need to verify membership in the correct subgroup.

-For X25519 and X448, the contents of the public value are the byte string inputs and outputs of the corresponding functions defined in {{RFC7748}}: 32 bytes for X25519 and 56 bytes for X448.
+For X25519 and X448, the contents of the public value is the K_A or K_B value described in Section 6 of {{RFC7748}}.
+This is 32 bytes for X25519 and 56 bytes for X448.

 Note: Versions of TLS prior to 1.3 permitted point format negotiation;
 TLS 1.3 removes this feature in favor of a single point format